detsikas/DQN/README.md

 A highly customizable [Deep Q Network](https://deepmind.com/research/dqn/) for Reinforcement Learning.

-A Deep Q Network, published by [DeepMind](https://deepmind.com/), is one of the most promising Reinforcement Learning algorithms
+A Deep Q Network, published by [DeepMind](https://deepmind.com/), is one of the most promising Reinforcement Learning algorithms, with most impressive results, especially in teaching artificial intelligence agence to play Atari games.

 The project solves the [CartPole](https://github.com/openai/gym/wiki/CartPole-v0) environemnt using a Deep Q Network.